0xYahia/Front-End-Material/Study/javaScriptStd.md

 Built in objects: are objects that built in the browser. like: Math, Date, String, Number, Boolean, Array, Object, Function, RegExp, Error, Symbol.
 To use built in object: we should use new keyword.
 Example: var str = new String("Yahia");
-NOTE: but i can use poperty and method of the built in object without using new keyword. via dot notation. this i due to wrapper object. this work with string, number and boolean.
+NOTE: but i can use property and method of the built in object without using new keyword. via dot notation. this i due to wrapper object. this work with string, number and boolean.
 Example: var str = "Yahia";
 str.length; => 5